 I could see how this put off some people.
 But this was all too familiar to me.
 It was a good kind of din.
 Except perhaps for the beagle that kept howling.
 Besides, the beer was quite tasty.
 And they had a good view of the Jaguars vs. Steelers game.

 Other places of note include The Rusty Nail, a cool beer and cocktail bar, the real dive Garden District Pub (microwaveable pizza rolls anyone), and World of Beer (for the beer selection and game atmosphere).
 At the latter, we finished watching the infamous Saints vs. Vikings game.
-We routed for the home team, but apparently brought our Kansas City Chiefs playoff luck to the proceedings.
+We rooted for the home team, but apparently brought our Kansas City Chiefs playoff luck to the proceedings.

 With about a minute left in the New Orleans Saints game …